Start

 The tables contain the following columns:

-Due to the complex nature of Access Control permissions, it might be necessary to show even more details about a particular entry line in the table.
+Due to the complex nature of Access Control permissions, it might be necessary to show more details about a particular entry line in the table.
 To do this, double-click the respective line.
-A drawer will open which shows the exact rights and inheritance definitions for the current object.
-The drawer contains the following items: The icon of the access party (user or group), the short name of that party, the permission type, the inheritance information and a list of the exact rights granted or denied by this entry.
+An additional sheet will open which shows the exact rights and inheritance definitions for the current object.
+The window contains the following items: The icon of the access party (user or group), the short name of that party, the permission type, the inheritance information and a list of the exact rights granted or denied by this entry.

 Access Control Entry Details